BhavyaDhimxn/container-experiments/Exp-3/README.md

----

-# 🐍 Python Logging Application with Docker
+# 🚀 Docker Experiment 3: 🐍 Python Logging Application with Docker

 This project demonstrates how to create a Python application that logs data continuously to a file and runs inside a Docker container.
 The logs are stored in a Docker volume, ensuring persistence even after the container is stopped or removed.